Tax in the Netherlands

-Dutch tax returns
+Dutch tax return

-You may have received a blue envelope from the tax authorities asking you to file your tax return.
+You may have received a blue envelope from the tax authorities asking you to file your annual tax return.
 Expatax can prepare your tax return for you.
 Because we prepare several thousand tax returns every year, we are more than familiar with all kinds of situations expats may face.
 Tax returns for 2018 and previous years can be filed, up to 5 years back.

 If you haven’t received a blue envelope, the question is whether you need to file a tax return.
 In our Knowledge Base you can read about in which cases it is still smart to do so.